 - Various payment apps available via the Google Play Store or the Apple Store

-The more payment options you have, the better for you in my book.
-It just offers convenience for your clients and that’s not a bad thing, right?
+The more payment options you have, the better for you, in my book.
+It just offers convenience for your clients, which is not bad, right?

-I have already mentioned keeping track of payments, and as a side note, I think it’s important that you devise some sort of system to do so before you sign your first client.
+I have already mentioned keeping track of payments, and as a side note, I think it’s important that you devise some system to do so before you sign your first client.

-You could even invest in a bookkeeping package to help you in this regard, or perhaps make use of excel spreadsheets to keep track of everything.
-There are many options available to you but its best to know how you will handle tracking payments before you even start.
+You could even invest in a bookkeeping package to help you in this regard or perhaps use Excel spreadsheets to keep track of everything.
+Many options are available to you, but its best to know how you will handle tracking payments before you even start.